 Referees Logan Gruhl and Jack Young will officiate alongside linesmen Michael Ifkovits and Davids Rozitis.

 “These showcase events feature USA Hockey’s up-and-coming talent for not just players, but our officials as well,” said Matt Leaf, director of officiating education for USA Hockey.
 “These four officials represent the success of our officiating development program, and they have worked hard to earn this opportunity.”

-Gruhl has been an official since age 14, and in 2017 he joined the USA Hockey Officiating Development Program.
+The Richmond, Virginia, native has been an official since age 14, and in 2017 he joined the USA Hockey Officiating Development Program.
 He has previously officiated the 2018 Robertson Cup (NAHL), the 2019 Clark Cup Final (USHL), and most recently the 2022 Kelly Cup Conference Finals (ECHL).
-The Virginia native is in his third full-time season as an ECHL referee.
+Gruhl is in his third fulltime season as an ECHL referee.